marvanG/Statistical-Machine-Learning/README.md

-# results of the prediction accuracy can be found in results.png
+# Results of the prediction accuracy can be found in results.png